radiegtya/meteoris2/README.md

 Meteoris uses standard, useful, robust, and stable packages like Iron Router and Collection2.

-For a quick overview of what's inside Meteoris, go see our simple demo at the [demo page](http://meteoris.me).
+For a quick overview of what's inside Meteoris, go see our simple demo at the [demo page](http://meteoris.me) and **watch the video!**.

 **Here is a list of the packages Meteoris uses: (not updated for Meteor 1.0.2)**